Installation#

 Create the development environment#

-We recommend to create a dedicated conda environment for development purposes.
+We recommend creating a dedicated conda environment for development purposes.
 You can create a conda environment (i.e. with python 3.11) with:

 conda create --name gpm-api-dev-py311 python=3.11 --no-default-packages